 One Monitoring Service

 If you only have the resources to install one SentryOne monitoring service for your environment, or only have a couple servers in non-trusted domains you wish to watch, Pass-through Authentication can be set up on each server in the other domain.
 This requires each watched server on the other domain to have a local Windows account that has the identical login and password as the SentryOne monitoring service's domain account.
-This must also have sysadmin privileges on the watched SQL Server instance.
+See the Monitoring Service Security article for all requirements necessary for the monitoring service account.

 Multiple Server Services